Atlético Bucaramanga

 Club Atlético Bucaramanga S.A., better known as Atlético Bucaramanga, is a Colombian professional football team based in Bucaramanga.
-The club plays its home games at the Alfonso López stadium.
+The club plays its home games at the Américo Montanini stadium.

 The club was founded on 11 May 1949 by Rafael Chaberman, a Barranquilla businessman.
 Ever since, it has been a regular participant in the top flight of the Colombian professional league.
-The team's most recent stint in the top division began in 2015.
+The team's most recent stint in the top division began in 2016.

-The club's greatest achievement to date took place in 1997, when they reached the finals of the Colombian football league, losing to América de Cali.
-That performance qualified them for the ensuing Copa Libertadores de América, in which they reached the second round.
+They have won one Categoría Primera A title, in the 2024 Apertura tournament.
+Prior to that championship, they had reached the finals of the Colombian football league in 1997, losing to América de Cali.
+That performance qualified them for the ensuing Copa Libertadores, in which they reached the second round.

 History

 Atlético Bucaramanga's origins can be found in the regional football league of the Santander Department.
 Like most of Colombia's departments, Santander had a local league.
 However, they did not have a team capable of competing for national honors.
 A number of local teams hoped to change that and found a professional club that could aspire to that level.

 In 1948, the directors of "Pielroja" (the most recent local champions) invited city businessman Rafael Chaberman to assist in setting up a professional team.
 Following Haberman's advice, the directors enlisted local businessmen, newspapers, and radio stations to promote a team.
 A board was assembled with Dr. Elias Solano as president, assisted by managing directors Rafael Chaberman, Vicente Díaz, Miguel González, Juan B. Silva (Treasurer), Manuel José Puyana, Eduardo Villa, Jorge Reyes Puyana, José Vicente Niño, Gustavo Mantilla, Rafael Pérez, Enrique Orduz, and Luis Fernando Sanmiguel.

 The club was officially established on 11 May 1949, under the name of Club Atlético Bucaramanga.
 The key to the club's early foundation was the support of local clubs, and they had it—presidents of Gran Colombia FC (Vicente Díaz Romero), Eleven Friends FC (Luis Alba Pinilla), Girardot FC (Antonio "Terremoto" Durán), Freedom Concordia FC (Jorge Molina Barba) and Pielroja FC (Simón Santander) were all on board and helped supply the team with players.
 The result was that the club quickly assembled a team composed of players from Bucaramanga, Barrancabermeja and Barranquilla, most of whom had some experience playing at a high level.
 The three Guerrero brothers (center half Francisco, left wing Juan, and inside right Jorge) were an example of this sort of local talent.
 The club was also managed by a local, former Millonarios player Francisco "Pacho" Carvajal.

 In 1949, the club applied for membership in the Colombian league and was accepted after winning a playoff match with Once Deportivo from Manizales.
 On 1 May 1949, Atlético Bucaramanga played its first game in the Colombian football tournament, losing to Deportivo Cali 5–1 at the Estadio Alfonso López.

 This was their roster for that match: